-Sekouba Conde grew up in Morowaya, studied Medicine and Public Health at a university in Conakry and is currently a practicing physician there.
+Sekouba Conde grew up in Morowaya, studied Medicine and Public Health at a university in Conakry.

 A Doctor and Medical Clinic for Morowaya

 The "Friends" have thoughtfully prepared a step-by-step plan allowing time to measure the progress, make adjustments and move forward.
 Great progress has been made.
 The building is complete and Sekouba has moved in.

 We are a recognized 501(c)(3) Charity